 Repeat Policy on number of times a course can be repeated

 There is no limit to the number of different courses that may be repeated.
 However, any particular course can only be repeated twice.
 In other words, a given course can only be taken at most three times--the first completion of the course and two repeats of that same course.

 This policy only applies to courses taken at Minnesota State University, Mankato.
 Transfer courses can be used in repeat situations, but they are not counted within the total enrollments of a course being at most three (mentioned above).

-Students will be prohibited from enrolling in a course at the time of registration if they have already taken the course three times.
+Students will be prohibited from enrolling in a course at the time of registration if they have already enrolled (includes withdrawals) in the course three times.
 An appeal process is available by submitting the Course Repeat Appeal Form available at http://www.mnsu.edu/registrar/forms/repeated_course.pdf